VanOvermeire/twittersearch/README.md

 [4]: https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/
 [5]: https://twittercommunity.com/t/how-do-i-find-my-consumer-key-and-secret/646

-If all of this is done, you can run ./setup.sh with the name of your bcuket & from the root of the project.
+If all of this is done, you can run `./setup.sh` with the name of your bucket & from the root of the project.

 This will upload the lambdas and create your stack.
 The Lex bot you have to create yourself.
 You can use the json files in the lex directory if you need guidance.